-This article ranges from the absence of curtains to the unspoken presence of colonialism, but, for your information, it does not talk about Sinterklaas’s problematic helper, which the Dutch definitely talk about more than enough.
+This article ranges from the absence of curtains to the unspoken presence of colonialism, but, for your information, it does not talk about Sinterklaas’s problematic helper — which the Dutch definitely talk about more than enough.

 For better or worse, Dutch people tend to keep their curtains open in the evening, especially in their living and dining rooms.
 You can see families chatting, eating together, or watching TV as you stroll through the city, which is lovely.
 But also weird.
 Why don’t we talk about this more?

-Bureaucracy: never a topic at the Dutch dinner table
+2. Bureaucracy: never a topic at the Dutch dinner table

 Alas, it is true, and it is a struggle.
-Dutch people, though, don’t ever talk about this, presumably because they’ve been indoctrinated since birth to tell the government everything about themselves.
+Dutch people, though, don’t ever talk about this!
+Presumably, because they’ve been indoctrinated since birth to tell the government everything about themselves.
 Or maybe those of us from somewhat disorganised countries just aren’t used to this level of organisation.

 There is a real danger in being too complacent and self-satisfied with past progress when it comes to these issues.
-Of course there are plenty of places you’ll be worse off as a woman — but the Netherlands still has a long way to go, and talking about feminism is just the beginning of that.
+Of course, there are plenty of places you’ll be worse off as a woman — but the Netherlands still has a long way to go, and talking about feminism is just the beginning of that.

-With sea levels set to rise as a result of climate change, it’s weird that most Dutchies don’t talk about the distinct possibility of, well, being under water soon.
-To be fair, though, the Netherlands is strong on innovation, especially when it comes to making things more sustainable — so we’re quite confident that eventually they’ll start talking about this *minor* problem and come up with a solution.
+With sea levels set to rise as a result of climate change, it’s weird that most Dutchies don’t talk about the distinct possibility of, well, being underwater soon.
+To be fair, though, the Netherlands is strong on innovation, especially when it comes to making things more sustainable — so we’re quite confident that, eventually, they’ll start talking about this *minor* problem and come up with a solution.

-Dutch colonialism: the historical elephant in the room
+5. Dutch colonialism: the historical elephant in the room

 As is the case with most former colonial powers, the Dutch don’t talk about colonisation nearly enough.
 Generally, the VOC and the Dutch Golden Age are viewed as a part of history that the Dutch can be proud of.

-Shhhh!
-The Netherlands is a tax haven
+6. The Netherlands is a tax haven: Shhhh!

 Another awkward one: the Netherlands is an internationally renowned tax haven, which is not something that we ought to be proud of.
 But it’s also something we have to talk about, in order for it to change.

-Not only does that create a ‘race to the bottom’ among countries across the world, the end result of which would be a very low tax rate for corporations — it also vastly reduces the amount of tax revenue the Netherlands gets, forcing it to put higher taxes on working and middle-class people.
+Not only does that create a “race to the bottom” among countries across the world, the end result of which would be a very low tax rate for corporations — it also vastly reduces the amount of tax revenue the Netherlands gets.
+Ultimately forcing it to put higher taxes on working and middle-class people.